dilipsuthar97/useContext-reactnative-hooks-demo/README.md

 # useContext-ReactNative-hooks-demo
 This is a simple blog app which show you a list of dummy blogs.
 The main point in this on which i focused is a useContext hooks function which I used in this demo project.
-Learn more about hooks and see how to setup project on your machine below :point_down:
+Learn more about hooks and see how to setup project on your machine below :point_down::point_down:

 ![Status](https://img.shields.io/badge/status-online-brightgreen.svg)
 [![License](https://img.shields.io/badge/license-Apache-teal?logo=apache)](https://github.com/dilipsuthar1997/MaterialColor/blob/master/LICENSE.txt)